TortoiseWolfe/ExpoDevOps/README.md

 # ExpoDevOps

-In this stream we'll be building an iOS app with Expo, which is a toolkit for building cross-platform mobile apps, and Docker, a containerization platform.
-I'll be assisted by an AI named #ChatGTP.
-We'll start by setting up our development environment with Expo and Node.js, and then use Docker to containerize our backend and frontend services.
-We'll also cover how to use Traefik (maybe later, not sure how compatible it'll be with Expo but I can comment it out and keep it handy for other variations of the dev enviroment), a reverse proxy and load balancer, to route traffic to our app.
-If you're interested in learning how to build and deploy a cross-platform mobile app with Expo and Docker, then this stream is for you.
-So sit back, relax, and let's get started!
+In this stream we'll be building an iOS app with Expo, which is a toolkit for building cross-platform mobile apps and Docker, a containerization platform.
+I'll be assisted by an AI named ChatGTP.
+I'll start with setting up the development environment with Expo and Node.js, and then use Docker to containerize the back and front end services.
+We'll also cover how to use Traefik, a reverse proxy and load balancer, to route traffic to our app(maybe later, not sure how compatible it'll be with Expo but I can comment it out and keep it handy for other variations of the dev enviroment).
+If you're interested in learning how to build and deploy a cross-platform mobile app with Expo and Docker, then this stream is for you!

 # [ExpoDevOps](https://github.com/TortoiseWolfe/ExpoDevOps 'Mongo Expo React Node: Docker TypeScript Ubuntu')